raseels-repos/golang-saas-starter-kit/README.md

 [![Google Slides of Screen Captures for SaaS Starter Kit web app](resources/images/saas-webapp-screencapture-01.jpg)](https://docs.google.com/presentation/d/1WGYqMZ-YUOaNxlZBfU4srpN8i86MU0ppWWSBb3pkejM/edit#slide=id.p)

+## Motivation

+When getting started building SaaS, we believe that is important for both the frontend web experience and the backend business logic (business value) be developed in the same codebase - using the same language for the frontend and backend development in the same single repository.
+We believe this for two main reasons:
+1. Lower barrier for and accelerate onboarding of new engineers developing the SaaS by making it easy for them to load a complete mental model of the codebase.
+2. Minimize potential bottlenecks and eliminate complexities of coordinating development across repositories, with potentially different teams responsible for the different repositories.

+Once the SaaS product has gained market traction and the core set of functionality has been identified to achieve product-market fit, the functionality could be re-written with a language that would improve user experience or further increase efficiency.
+Two good examples of this would be:
+1. Developing an iPhone or Android app.
+The front example end web application provided by this project is responsive to support mobile devices.
+However, there may be a point that developing native would provide an enhanced experience.
+2. The backend business logic has a set of methods that handle small data transformations on a massive scale.
+If the code for this is relatively small and can easily be rewritten, it might make sense to rewrite this directly in C or Rust.
+However, this is a very rare as GoLang is already a preformat language.

 There are five areas of expertise that an engineer or engineering team must do for a project to grow and scale.
-Based on our experience, a few core decisions were made for each of these areas that help you focus initially on working the business logic.
+Based on our experience, a few core decisions were made for each of these areas that help you focus initially on building the business logic.
-1. Micro level - Since SaaS requires transactions, project implements Postgres.
-Implementation facilitates the data semantics that define the data being captured and their relationships.
+1. Micro level - The semantics that cover how data is defined, the relationships and how the data is being captured.
+This project tries to minimize the connection between packages on the same horizontally later.
+Data models should not be part of feature functionality.
+Hopefully these micro level decisions help prevent cases where 30K lines of code rely on a single data model which makes simple one line changes potentially high risk.
-2. Macro level - The project architecture and design, provides basic project structure and foundation for development.
+2. Macro level - The architecture and its design provides basic project structure and the foundation for development.
+This project provides a good set of examples that demonstrate where different types of code can reside.
-3. Business logic - Defines an example Golang package that helps illustrate where value generating activities should reside and how the code will be delivered to clients.
+3. Business logic - The code for the business logic facilitates value generating activities for the business.
+This project provides an example Golang package that helps illustrate the implementation of business logic and how it can be delivered to clients.
-4. Deployment and Operations - Integrates with GitLab for CI/CD and AWS for serverless deployments with AWS Fargate.
+4. Deployment and Operations - Get the code to production!
+This sometimes can be a challenging task as it requires a knowledge of a completely different expertise - DevOps.
+This project provides a complete continuous build pipeline that will push the code to production with minimal effort using serverless deployments to AWS Fargate with GitLab CI/CD.
-5. Observability - Implements Datadog to facilitate exposing metrics, logs and request tracing that ensure stable and responsive service for clients.
+5. Observability - Ensure the code is running as expected in a remote environment.
+This project implements Datadog to facilitate exposing metrics, logs and request tracing to obversabe and validate your services are stable and responsive for your clients (hopefully paying clients).

+## Description

 The example project is a complete starter kit for building SasS with GoLang.
 It provides two example services:
 * Web App - Responsive web application to provide service to clients.
 Includes user signup and user authentication for